bstopp/puppet-aem/README.md

 The `aem` resource definition is used to install and manage an AEM instance.
 An AEM installation is considered complete when the following steps have occurred:

-  * Unpacking the source file.
-(See [documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/custom-standalone-install.html#Further options available from the Quickstart file).)
+  * Unpacking the source file (See [documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/custom-standalone-install.html#Further options available from the Quickstart file).)
   * Configuring the start script (See [documentation](https://docs.adobe.com/docs/en/aem/6-1/deploy/command-line-start-and-stop.html).)
   * Starting & Stopping the server, creating base repository. _This does not create a service._